 - Today, I’m moving one step closer to financial independence.

 My guess is it isn’t the first one!

 Make a Plan to Achieve Your Goals

 Now that you know why you are going to start living within your means, it’s time to create a plan to make it happen.

 [Full confession: planning is one of my favorite things to do.
 I like spreadsheets and numbers and using Excel.
 If that’s not your jam, however, it’s okay: a piece of paper and a calculator will work just fine.]

-Dave Ramsey says to give each dollar a job and I think that is great advice.
+One thing I’ve heard often in the personal finance community is to give each dollar a job and I think that is great advice.
 I get paid every two weeks so what I did was create a list of all my monthly bills and allocate some to the first check of the month and some to the second check of the month (if your bills don’t naturally fall into this pattern, you can usually call the company and adjust your due date).

 An allowance?
 Really?
 Yes.
 I’ve found that giving myself a small pot of flexible funds works best for me as being too structured triggers my inner rebel.
 The key is to be very specific about the amount, what it covers, what happens if you go over, and what happens if you don’t spend it all (that’s a rarity for me but it has happened).